vhm1ng/Eternity-Developer-QBCore-Framework/[dev]/[source]/[source-utilities]/zdiscord-djs/docs/commands.md

 Adding commands can be really simple if you're familiar with javascript but very confusing otherwise. continue at your own risk and if you do make something cool, consider submitting a pull request and maybe it'll become a part of the default zdiscord commands :)

 1. create a new javascript file under `/commands` with the name of your command (all lowercase, no spaces).<br>
-*Note: If the command filename starts with `qb-` it will only load if QBCore is detected*
+*Note: If the command filename starts with `et-` it will only load if QBCore is detected*

 2. Paste in the following base. this is everything REQUIRED for a command to work properly: